Today as part of my series on homemade beef jerky, I am going to talk about how I go about slicing meat into jerky size pieces.

 I can usually pick up a flank steak in one of those vacuum-sealed bags for about $8.00 a pound at normal prices.
 Most of these packages weigh anywhere from 1.5 to 2 or so pounds.
 Enough for about a weeks’ worth of jerky.

-First things first, gather your cutting board, a roll of plastic wrap, and a good sharp filet knife.
-This is the one I use, the Rapala 6-inch filet knife, they are inexpensive and are razor sharp straight out of the package.
+First things first, gather your cutting board, a roll of plastic wrap, and a good sharp fillet knife.
+This is the one I use, the Rapala 6-inch fillet knife, they are inexpensive and are razor sharp straight out of the package.
 Since I do a lot of fishing, I have a few of these around.